nehws/nehws.github.io/source/_pages/registrationsclosed.md

 ![](../images/closed.png){: style="width: 40%; float: center; margin: 5px"}

 We are sorry!
-Due to overwhelming interest and venue capacity limitations, we had to close the NEHWS 23 registration early.
+Due to overwhelming interest and venue capacity limitations, we had to close the NEHWS 23 registrations early.
 Also, we regret that NEHWS 23 will not have in-person registration.
 If you like to be added to the waiting list, please send an email with your name and affiliation to